 Link to full profile: bluewavevoiceover.com/voices/allegra-verlezza

-When you’re looking for a non-binary and queer voiceover talent who can deliver your political spot with authenticity and passion, look no further than millennial voice actor, Allegra Verlezza!
+If you’re looking for a queer, non-binary and genderfluid voiceover talent who can deliver your political spot with authenticity and passion, meet Allegra Verlezza!
 Allegra (they/she) is a proud member of the LGBTQIA+ community and as a genderfluid person, feels comfortable and affirmed voicing roles for women and non-binary folks.
 They are committed to amplifying progressive messages that advance real, meaningful change.

 Tell us a little about your broadcast-quality home studio.
 Where is it?
 What kind of equipment do you have?
 What do you like about it?